 Listen To The Album | Spotify, YT Music, Apple Music |

-Illmatic epitomizes lyrical hip-hop, as Nas offers what many view as the ideal rap album.
-His flow showcases a prodigy at his peak, with intricate rhymes and storytelling that redefine MCing.
+Illmatic epitomizes lyrical hip-hop, as Nas offers what many consider the quintessential rap album.
+His flow showcases a prodigy at his peak, with intricate rhymes and storytelling that redefine the art of MCing.
 Combining street poetry and sophisticated metaphors, he vividly depicts life in Queensbridge Houses.

 2. To Pimp a Butterfly by Kendrick Lamar